Quantization of conic Lagrangian submanifolds of cotangent bundles: A canonical quantization

-In~\cite{A12} Abouzaid gives a result more precise than Corollary~\ref{cor:cohom_ex_Lag}: in the situation of the corollary the projection $\pi_M$ induces an isomorphism of the Poincar\'e groups.
-Since we already have an isomorphism between the cohomology groups it is enough to see that $\pi_1(\widetilde\Lambda) \to \pi_1(M)$ is an isomorphism.
-It is equivalent to show that the inverse image by $\pi_M$ induces an equivalence of categories $\loc(\cor_M) \isoto \loc(\cor_{\widetilde\Lambda})$, for some field $\cor$, which we prove in this section.
+In~\cite{A12} Abouzaid gives a result more precise than Theorem~\ref{thm:quant_canon}: the projection $\pi_\Lambda \cl \Lambda \to M$ induces an isomorphism of the fundamental groups.
+Since we already have an isomorphism between the cohomology groups, it is enough to show that $\pi_1(\Lambda) \to \pi_1(M)$ is an isomorphism.
+It is equivalent to show that the inverse image by $\pi_\Lambda$ induces an equivalence of categories $\loc(\cor_M) \isoto \loc(\cor_\Lambda)$, for some field $\cor$.